Indian app seeks to save lives by matching blood donors with patients

 “My cousin was only 32 and we tried so hard to find donors for him, putting out messages on social media and visiting blood banks.
 But we failed.
 Now, our goal is to bridge the gap between donors and acceptors and connect them in real time.”

-India has nearly 3,000 blood banks but they often don’t have enough supply the fulfil the demand.
+India has nearly 3,000 blood banks but they often don’t have enough supply the fulfill the demand.

 Government figures for 2016-17 show they were running a shortage of up to 2 million units, and more than a million units are discarded every year because the blood does not meet quality parameters or deteriorates during storage.